 The highly sequential nature of the mathematics curriculum makes it essential that prerequisite mathematical knowledge and skills be mastered prior to enrollment in any mathematics course.
-A student's score on the Mathematics Placement Examination (given during freshman orientation and available at other times in the Academic Services Office), as well as a student's Math ACT or SAT score, are critical in the selection of freshman courses.
-A grade of Cor better is required for fulfillment of all prerequisite courses.
+A student's score on the Mathematics Placement Examination (given prior to enrolling), as well as a student's Math ACT or SAT score, are critical in the selection of freshman courses.

+A grade of C- or better is required for fulfillment of all prerequisite courses.